influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/introduction/installation.md

 The following sections give a brief description of the other TICK stack components, how they fit within Chronograf, and if they are necessary for your setup.

 #### InfluxDB/InfluxEnterprise cluster (required)
-[InfluxDB](/influxdb/latest/) is InfluxData's open source time-series database built from the ground up to handle high write and query loads.
+[InfluxDB](/influxdb/latest/) is InfluxData's open source time series database designed and built to manage high write and query loads.
 [InfluxDB Enterprise](/enterprise_influxdb/latest/) is the InfluxData closed source time series database with clustering and high availability.
 InfluxDB instances and InfluxEnterprise clusters store the time series data that populate the Chronograf interface.